deficiency symptoms and how to supplement

 B12 injections, often delivering hydroxocobalamin, are used to support deficient B12 status.
 However, sublingual vitamin B12 supplements can be as effective as and even superior to injections at raising B12 levels (5), as the vitamin is absorbed directly into the rich network of blood vessels under the tongue.
 Sublingual delivery does not rely on intrinsic factor, so even those with pernicious anaemia now have an alternative to lifelong B12 injections.
 (6;7)

-We are excited to launch our new Super B12-Complex, expertly formulated to ensure that this supplement is not only bioavailable and effective but also a pleasure to take.
+Our triple vitamin B12 spray is expertly formulated to ensure that this supplement is not only bioavailable and effective but also a pleasure to take.

 • Effective 1000mcg dose